 Measure Details How did you spend your service pupil premium allocation last academic year?
-What was the impact of that spending on service pupil premium eligible pupils?
+N/A for 2022-23 What was the impact of that spending on service pupil premium eligible pupils?
+N/A for 2022-23

 Further Information (optional)